brittleru/brittleru/README.md

 Currently doing my PhD in Computer Science, where I spend time on visual servoing, autonomous drone navigation, and convincing GPUs to cooperate with me.

-- 👯 I’m looking to collaborate on awesome projects or hackatons.
+- 👯 I’m looking to collaborate on awesome projects or hackathons.
 - 💬 Ask me anything.

 ## 🛠 &nbsp;Tech Stack